About Hindi & Devanagari

 MD is always right

 The tagline for Hindi2 is partly a play on words, from the founder’s time working as a nurse.
 Actually, Medical Doctors are NOT “always right”, but they give “educated opinions” about “right treatments”.
+Sometimes there is more than one potentially correct treatment option.
 Likewise, there might be more than one “right way” to phonetically pronounce words.
-Hindi2.com will give an “educated opinion” for pronunciation linked to an example based on a modified form of Devanagari script (MD).
+Hindi2.com will give an “educated opinion” for pronunciation linked to an example based on a Modified form of Devanagari script (MD).
 Most medical doctors do try to learn from mistakes, and so will we.
 Suggestions are welcome.
-With time and attempt will be made to link MD with a complete version of the International Phonetic Alphabet (IPA) linked to audio examples.
-The “right way” to pronounce English words may be debatable, but the goal will be to follow the example with MD, based on the IPA.

 The tagline is also a reference to the location of Devanagari in a grid.
 Users of Hindi2.com have the option to view documents in various formats.

-- One way is grammatically: sentence-by-sentence (with point-and-click audio of choice).
+• One way is grammatically: sentence-by-sentence (with point-and-click audio of choice).
 That is where the grid becomes an option.

-- 2-3 languages/scripts of choice side-by-side (see grammatical) or
+• 2-3 languages/scripts of choice side-by-side (see grammatical) or

-- A combination of 4 in a specific grid
+• A combination of 4 in a specific grid.

-- Primary language above language learning
+• Primary language above language learning

-- Primary script will be on left unless Devanagari, then Roman (MD is always on right)
+• Primary script will be on left unless Devanagari, then Roman (MD is always on right)

-- Devanagari will remain the common phonetic script for all languages in the database
+• Devanagari will remain the common phonetic script for all languages in the database